 Business Profile

-Software engineering and national heritage rarely overlap, but in my role as CEO of Malta’s National Agency for museums, conservation, and cultural heritage, I’ve discovered just how powerful this combination can be.
+Software engineering and national heritage rarely overlap, but in my role as CEO of Malta’s national agency for museums, conservation, and cultural heritage, I’ve discovered just how powerful this combination can be.

 My journey began in Malta as a software engineer and continued in the UK, where I helped multinationals gain a competitive edge through innovative digital solutions.
 Returning home, I joined the Malta Centre for Restoration – now part of Heritage Malta – and progressed through various leadership roles in IT, finance, marketing, and business development.
 In 2017, I was honoured to be appointed CEO.